AisteMer/Panoptiscope/README.md

 ## Features

 - Real-time sound processing based on internal or external input
-- Visual feedback in the style of terminal interfaces or surveillance UIs
+- Live interaction through microphone, motion, and eye-tracking input
-- Modular Max patches for easy expansion or performance use
+- Modular Max patches for performance use
-- Prototype-ready for future integration with sensors or live input (e.g. microphones, webcams, eye trackers)
+- Visual feedback drawn from the language of surveillance interfaces